NFV Platform Design: A Survey: Introduction

-During the last six years, a large assemblage of NFV platforms has been implemented to spur the innovation and evolution of NFV.
-However, just like any complex system, NFV platforms usually encompass profuse software and hardware components and embrace divergent design choices driven by their respective motivations or use cases.
-The design space of these platforms can be very expansive, with design choices ranging from high-level VNF development, such as VNF execution models, state management schemes, or genres of APIs, to low-level infrastructure details, like packet I/O frameworks, VNF interconnection methods, or virtualization techniques.
-They also opt for various acceleration techniques including compute batching, zero-copy packet transfer, parallelization, data prefetching, and computation offloading.
-Such a broad range of platform implementations coupled with even more extensive design space makes it extremely difficult (if not impossible) for network operators to choose the most suitable solutions.
+Over the last decade, a large assemblage of NFV platforms has been deployed to spur innovation and evolution in NFV.
+However, like any complex system, NFV platforms typically encompass numerous software and hardware components and embrace diverse design choices driven by their respective motivations or use cases.
+The design space of these platforms can be very expansive, ranging from high-level VNF development, such as VNF execution models, state management schemes, and API genres, to low-level infrastructure details, such as packet I/O frameworks, VNF interconnection methods, and virtualization techniques.
+They also opt for various acceleration techniques, including compute batching, zero-copy packet transfer, parallelization, data prefetching, and computation offloading.
+Such a broad range of platform implementations, coupled with an even more extensive design space, makes it extremely difficult (if not impossible) for network operators to choose the most suitable solutions.
 The tradeoffs and caveats between different design choices are also unclear.

-Several existing works have investigated some aspects of NFV, including VNF placement~\cite{li2016survey}, resource allocation~\cite{herrera2016resource}, service function chaining~\cite{bhamare2016survey}, and security~\cite{yang2016survey}, but none of them specifically focused on the design of NFV platforms, nor did they attempt to explore the design space or review different implementation choices.
-In \cite{de2019network,mijumbi2016management,yi2018comprehensive}, the authors investigated a subset of industrial NFV projects, which are complementary to our work.